-courts to ignore that controlling Supreme Court precedent.10 Instead, judges "eager - hungry" -to join the bandwagon and "tell everyone [their] view of the legal question at the heart of this case," regardless of legal "obstacle[s]," Windsor, 133 S.Ct. at 2698 (Scalia, J., dissenting) (emphasis in original), misperceive these inapposite decisions as "doctrinal developments" that undermine Baker.
+hungry"-to join the bandwagon and "tell everyone [their] view of the legal question at the heart of this case," regardless of legal "obstacle[s]," Windsor, 133 S.Ct. at 2698 (Scalia, J., dissenting) (emphasis in original), misperceive these inapposite decisions as "doctrinal developments" that undermine Baker.

-With respect to Lawrence, there is an obvious difference between criminalizing consensual and private adult behavior in Lawrence and requiring public and societal recognition, including monetary benefits, in Baker.
+With respect to Lawrence v.
+Texas, 539 U.S. 558 (2003), criminalizing consensual and private adult behavior in Lawrence is obviously different from the Baker plaintiffs' attempt to require public and societal recognition, including monetary benefits.
 In any event, Lawrence expressly disavows any suggestion of undermining Baker: